There are some authors who stretch the reasonable boundaries of book promotion

 Book promotion is not about targeting individuals.

-I’ll stop my list of dumb ideas here, but there are many more I have come across.
+I’ll stop my list of dumb book promotion ideas here, but there are many more I have come across.

 When they ultimately fail, they disappear, but there are always more on the way to replace them.
-For a handful, the tried and true is never good enough, and neither is being remotely considerate or polite.
+For a handful, the tried and true methods are never good enough, and neither is being remotely considerate or polite.

 But it simply doesn’t work, or make any economic sense to spend hours trying to direct sell $0.99 – $2.99 ebooks, which return peanuts per sale.